Investing in Our Future

 Since assets are invested in mutual funds and securities, value fluctuates with the market.

 How are the Fund’s assets used?

-To fulfill its charitable responsibilities, the UUCA EF has typically contributed a portion of the Fund’s annual earnings directly to UUCA projects, but never in amounts that would jeopardize the principal assets of the Fund.
-During a typical year, up to 3% of Fund assets are made available as grants to support the life and work of the congregation.
-Examples of projects funded by the UUCA EF include:
+To fulfill its charitable responsibilities, the UUCA EF has typically contributed a portion of the Fund’s annual earnings directly to UUCA projects, but never in amounts that would jeopardize the principal dividend generating assets of the Fund.
+During a typical year, up to three percent of Fund assets are made available as grants to support the life and work of the congregation.
+Examples of previous projects funded by the UUCA EF include:

-- Reiman Scholarship given to a graduating UUCA high school senior
+- Annual Reiman scholarship given to a graduating UUCA high school senior

-- Purchase of the Interdependent Web photograph by Ruth Gogel in the UUCA office
+- • Purchased of the Interdependent Web photograph by Ruth Gogel (currently in storage)

 How do I submit a grant proposal to the UUCA EF?

-What types of grant requests are funded by the UUCA EF?
+What grant requests are funded by the UUCA EF?

-The Endowment Fund is intended for extraordinary types of expenditures rather than those that might be submitted for inclusion in the annual operating budget of UUCA, so grant requests should support the long-term goals of UUCA.
-They might be for capital expenditures or some other similar one-time (rather than regularly-occurring) expenditure.
-The request could also be for seed money for a new initiative, or a loan for new or expanded purposes in support of the UUCA community.
+The Endowment Fund is intended for extraordinary expenditures, rather than those that might be submitted for inclusion in UUCA’s annual operating budget.
+Grant requests should support UUCA’s long-term.
+They may be for capital expenditures or some other similar one-time (rather than regularly occurring) expenditure.
+Requests can also be used for seed money for new initiatives or for loans for new or expanded purposes in support of the UUCA community.